 First drafts: First drafts are critical to the writing process.
 Points are given for these drafts and for the mandatory peer reviews.
-Bring a copy of your first draft, which should be roughly four pages.

 Second and Third Drafts: Second and third drafts should also be uploaded to Turnitin on Canvas.
 Just upload your paper to the assignment and Turnitin will generate a report.
+Turnitin on Canvas will check for plagiarism so you can revise your draft.

 These drafts should also be uploaded to Criterion, an online editing program.
-To register for Criterion, go to http://criterion.ets.org, create a username and password and enter our
+Criterion will electronically mark your paper for grammar and usage mistakes.
+You are required to turn in your paper to Criterion twice and work with your grammar.
+To register for Criterion, go to http://criterion.ets.org, (or see it in the course menu in Canvas) and create a username and password and enter our class access code: 5SAF - 5J57